 A class of individuals conscious of sharing a common social situation and who unite to pursue common interests.

 A social class composed of individuals who objectively share class membership.

 Social Classes in Classical and Marxist Political Economy. - John Milios - Abstract - The notion social class attains a well-defined theoretical content in the works of the classical political economists, who defined classes on the basis of the specific income form that each category of people (class) obtains.
 This approach to class constitutes a first form of a "friendly merger" between political economy and sociology.
 When combined with the classical labor value theory, it has led to a theory of class exploitation of the laboring class by the capitalist class.
-As economic theory became increasingly apologetic after the "Marginalist Revolution" (setting itself the aim of justifying capitalism), the theory of class has been totally banished from the corpus of "modern (neoclassical) economic science."

 Social Class and the Spirit of Capitalism - Matthias Doepke, Fabrizio Zilibotti, Journal of the European Economic Association.
 Abstract: One of the key social transformations that accompanied the British Industrial Revolution was the economic decline of the aristocracy.
 Standard theories of wealth inequality cannot explain why the aristocrats, in spite of their superior wealth and education, failed to be the main protagonists and beneficiaries of industrialization.
 We discuss recent research based on a model of endogenous preferences that is consistent with the demise of aristocracy.

-Class Mark Tomlinson
+Social Class.
+Mark Tomlinson

 ESRC Centre for Research on Innovation and Competition, Devonshire House, University of Manchester.
 European Sociological Review 19:97-111 (2003)